-- (iii) The external parts of all estate school buildings shall be maintained by the Housing Department. - (b) For non-estate schools - (i) For items involving works in a non-school portion, the school should state clearly on their application form.
-Subject to availability of staff resources, the Architectural Services Department (Arch SD) may undertake such works with a 20% overhead cost for works in the non-school portion.
-Normally, the Arch SD will only undertake works in a non-school portion when it is inseparable from the school portion at which works are to be carried out.
-Prior to commencement of works in the non-school portion, the Incorporated Management Committee of the school is required to agree in writing the scope of work and the costs involved. - (ii) Deed of Covenant
+- (b) For non-estate schools - (i) For approved projects costing \$2 million or below, the term consultants appointed by the EDB will approach individual schools direct to discuss the details and arrange for the works programme.
+For approved projects of estimated cost exceeding \$2 million each, the professional officers of the Architectural Services Department (ArchSD) will then approach individual schools to arrange for the works programme. - (ii) For items involving works in a non-school portion, the school should state clearly when submitting the application.
+Normally, the term consultants/ ArchSD will not be responsible for any works on non-school portion which is separately identifiable from the school portion.
+The ArchSD will only undertake works in a non-school portion when it is inseparable from the school portion at which approved repair works are to be carried out.
+Prior to commencement of works in the non-school portion, the Incorporated Management Committee of the school is required to agree in writing the scope of work and to pay the necessary costs with an on cost at prevailing rate charged for the works in the non-school portion. - (iii) Deed of Covenant